 Mark the wall where your child’s head meets the book.

 Ask your child to step away.
 This is important because you really need to measure the exact distance from the floor to that mark

 Write down the exact distance from the floor to the mark on the wall.

 Repeat this process to confirm that you have measured your child properly.
 Continue to repeat until your measurements are very close together.

-After you get the height measurement, click the Proceed to Growth Charts page to reach our Automated Growth Chart, or to download printable charts.
-(It will plot the height and weight of your child (after the age of 2) on a form for you.)
+After you get the height measurement, click to proceed to Growth Charts page to reach our to download printable charts.

 Understanding Growth Charts